The Denver Elections Division is a division of the Office of the Clerk and Recorder; an independent agency of the City and County of Denver.

 The Policy and Compliance Department spearheads the office’s compliance with various legal requirements by drafting bills, administrative rules, and internal policies; responding to Colorado Open Records Act (CORA) requests; and coordinating with the City Attorney’s Office for legal needs.
 The Department also leads the Clerk and Recorder’s government relations by serving as legislative liaisons, evaluating proposed legislation, and preparing fiscal notes.
 Policy and Compliance also administers the City’s campaign finance reporting system and collects required reports like lobbyist disclosures, gift reports, and financial reports.

-The Communications Department provides media relations, community outreach, candidate and campaign relations, legislation coordination, website and social media coordination, and provides strategic public information support for elections.
+The Communications Department provides strategic public information, media relations, community outreach, candidate and campaign relations, website and social media coordination support for the administration of elections.